Letter graphs and geometric grid classes of permutations: Graphs, Graph Classes, and Lettericity

 \section{Graphs, Graph Classes, and Lettericity}

 Our graphs are all finite, simple, and undirected.
 Given a graph $G$, we denote by $V(G)$ its vertex set and by $E(G)$ its edge set.
 We write $u\sim v$ to denote that the vertices $u$ and $v$ are adjacent, meaning that $uv\in E(G)$.
 We denote the complement of $G$ by $\overline{G}$.
 We denote the \emph{complete graph} or \emph{clique} on $n$ vertices by $K_n$, so an \emph{independent set} or \emph{co-clique} on $n$ vertices is denoted by $\overline{K}_n$.
 Given graphs $G$ and $H$ on disjoint vertex sets, we denote their \emph{disjoint union} by $G\uplus H$.
 This is the graph defined by $V(G\uplus H)=V(G)\cup V(H)$ and $E(G\uplus H)=E(G)\cup E(H)$.
-Given a graph $G$ and a natural number $m$, we denote by $mG$ the disjoint union of $m$ copies of $G$ (that is, the copies are chosen to have disjoint vertex sets).
+Given a graph $G$ and a natural number~$m$, we denote by~$mG$ the disjoint union of~$m$ copies of $G$ (that is, the copies are chosen to have disjoint vertex sets).

-An \emph{induced subgraph} of the graph $G$ consists of a subset of the vertices of $G$ together all edges connecting vertices of this subset.
+An \emph{induced subgraph} of the graph $G$ consists of a subset of the vertices of $G$ together with all edges of $G$ connecting vertices of this subset.
 This is the only notion of subgraph considered in this paper, and it is a partial order on the set of finite graphs.
 A \emph{class} of graphs is a set of finite graphs that is closed under isomorphism and closed downward under the induced subgraph ordering (these are also frequently called \emph{hereditary properties}).
 Thus if $\C$ is a graph class, $G\in\C$, and $H$ is isomorphic to an induced subgraph of $G$, then $H\in\C$.
-We refer to the encyclopedic text of Brandst\"adt, Le, and Spinrad~\cite{brandstadt:graph-classes:-:} for more information about graph classes; here we need very little.
+We introduce here the notions and results required, referring to the encyclopedic text of Brandst\"adt, Le, and Spinrad~\cite{brandstadt:graph-classes:-:} for further information and context on graph classes.

 Letter graphs were introduced in 2002 by Petkov{\v{s}}ek~\cite{petkovsek:letter-graphs-a:}, and describe a way to build graphs from words.
 Let $\Sigma$ be a finite alphabet and let $D\subseteq\Sigma^2$ be a set of ordered pairs that we call a \emph{decoder}.
 Equivalently, we may think of the decoder as a digraph with vertex set $\Sigma$.
-For any word $w=w(1)w(2)\cdots w(n)\in\Sigma^\ast$, the \emph{letter graph of $w$ with respect to $D$} is defined to be the graph $\Gamma_D(w)$ defined by
+For any word ${w=w(1)w(2)\cdots w(n)\in\Sigma^\ast}$, the \emph{letter graph of $w$ with respect to $D$} is defined to be the graph $\Gamma_D(w)$ defined by

 We frequently say that the vertex $i\in V(\Gamma_D(w))$ is \emph{encoded} by the letter $w(i)\in\Sigma$.
 If $\Sigma$ is an alphabet of size $k$, then the graph $\Gamma_D(w)$ is said to be a \emph{$k$-letter graph}.